 Cell-cell interactions in inflammation

-In separate studies, a lectin called SIGLEC-8 was discovered on human eosinophils, basophils, and mast cells - the cells that drive allergic inflammation including asthma.
-Engaging Siglec-8 on the surface of these cells inhibits allergic inflammation.
-We identified a glycan structure that binds to Siglec-8 and that represents a lead compound for glycan-based asthma therapy.
-The study of Siglecs as regulators of inflammation may provide therapeutic opportunities to reduce the severity of asthma and other lung inflammatory diseases.
+The lectin SIGLEC-8 was discovered on human eosinophils, basophils, and mast cells - the cells that drive allergic inflammation including asthma.
+Engaging Siglec-8 on the surface of these cells results in apoptosis and inhibition of immune mediator release, inhibiting allergic inflammation.
+We identified a glycan structure that binds to Siglec-8 and that represents a lead compound for glycan-based asthma therapy, and we are now seeking the endogenous counter-receptors in human lung that control eosinophilic inflammation.